equinor/api-first-workbench/openapi-proxy-validator/Readme.md

 ## Setup
 `openapi-proxy-validator/openapi_proxy_validator.Dockerfile`: The docker file for the prism system
 It uses `openapi-contract/generated/api-contract-flattened.yaml` as the API contract.
 This file is created from `openapi-contract/api-contract.yaml`, but allOf references used for inheritance has been normalized by through Github action job `.github/workflows/openapi_prepare_for_prism.yml`.
-The last parameter to the CMD command must be the endpoint for the API.
+The last parameter to the CMD command of the docker file must be the endpoint for the API.

 `radixconfig.yaml`: Used in Equinor to configure the runtime environment of the openapi-proxy-validator